M-Desormeaux/classroom_dashboard/README.md

 ## Planned Features

-- [ ] Minimal UI with General Dashboard
+- [x] Minimal UI with General Dashboard
-- [ ] Authentication and DB with supabase
+- [x] Authentication and DB with supabase
-- [ ] CRUD grade operations